AMDmi3/opening_hours.js/README.md

 This library is packaged with npm and is available under the name [opening_hours](https://www.npmjs.org/package/opening_hours) so you should have no problems using it.

+## Versions ##

+The version number consists of a major release, minor release and patch level (separated by a dot).

+For version 2.2.0 and all following, the following applies:

+* The major release is only increased if the release breaks backward compatibility.
+* The minor release is increased if new features are added.
+* The patch level is increased to bundle a bunch of commits (minor changes like bug fixes and improvements) into a new tested version.

 ## Synopsis ##

 ```javascript